Sussex Lidos

 Saltdean Lido

 Perhaps one of the most well-known, Saltdean Lido is the only Grade II listed lido in the UK.
 First built in the 1930s, with all the style and panache of the Art Deco architecture of the period, it was saved from redevelopment back in 2010.
-Their summer swimming programme runs from the 17th of May to 6th of September and caters for all visitors including serious swimmers, leisure seekers, families and even private hires.
+They have a summer programme available on their website and they cater for all visitors including serious swimmers, leisure seekers, families and even private hires.

 Lewes Pells